-Students: This course focuses on launching new products and increasing the penetration of existing products in emerging markets with exploding middle classes/"bottom-of-the-pyramid" end users.
-These products are durables and package goods that will need to be localized and adapted for emerging markets such as China, India, Brazil, Mexico, Turkey and Nigeria.
-China, India and Asia are over weighted in this class.
+Students: This course focuses on launching and increasing the penetration of existing products in emerging markets with exploding middle classes, "bottom-of-the-pyramid" and Muslim end users.
+The focus products are B2C and B2B durables and package goods that will need to be localized and adapted for emerging markets such as China, India, Brazil, Mexico, Turkey, Indonesia and Nigeria.
+China and India are over weighted in this class.